-Shelter.
 It’s a basic human need that most of us in the Western World take for granted… You know that your house likely hasn’t moved since this morning.
 You assume that you’ll pull into your driveway, unlock your door, and have the pleasure of winding down after a long day at work.
 Unfortunately, there are many people in Hamilton and all over North America that can’t afford housing.

 So, what’s Greenhorizons’ role in the Habitat for Humanity project?
 On June 2, 2018, the Barton Village BIA organized a street festival.
-At this street festival, Greenhorizons – Hamilton had the opportunity to donate sod for their Green Street Challenge, a program that was created by Come Alive Outside.
-We laid our Premium Kentucky Bluegrass sod on a massive section of Barton St and had many toys and activities for kids to enjoy.
+At this street festival, Greenhorizons – Hamilton had the opportunity to donate their farm fresh sod for their Green Street Challenge, a program that was created by Come Alive Outside.
+We laid our Premium Kentucky Bluegrass sod on a massive section of Barton St which created a space for many toys and activities for kids to enjoy.
 The purpose of this challenge is to put emphasis on the importance of spending time outside.
 Many of us simply don’t spend enough time outdoors anymore.
 Spending too much time inside can be detrimental to your physical and mental state.
-The Challenge not only provides the opportunity to get people outside, but it also gets people active and enjoying the outdoors.
-Everyone was ecstatic to have such luscious grass to enjoy in the middle of the Barton Street Festival.
+The Challenge not only provides the opportunity to get people outside, but also gets people active and enjoying the outdoors.
+Everyone was ecstatic to have such luscious farm fresh sod to enjoy in the middle of the Barton Street Festival.

-After dropping off the required sod that morning, volunteers took their time to carefully lay the sod on the road for an afternoon of fun.
-The best part about this donation is that the Green Street Challenge had further plans for our sod...
+After dropping off the required farm fresh sod that morning, volunteers took their time to carefully lay the sod on the road for an afternoon of fun.
+The best part about this donation is that the Green Street Challenge had further plans for our farm fresh sod...
 After the street festival was complete, the sod was rolled up again and transported to a Habitat for Humanity project!
 So not only did our sod provide a lush green space for street festival visitors, it will provide a permanent green space for a few hardworking Habitat for Humanity candidates.